LaKyXa-ctrl-v/Test_For_Yalantis_School/README.md

-### This project was created for a test assignment to a school.
+### This project was created for a test assignment to a Yalantis school.
 ### It does not carry any semantic meaning.
 ##### Whoever reads this good luck to you!